Brightenings AnD Polarity Inversion Tracking (BADPIT) method for studying solar active region evolution before major solar flares: Testing the brightening detection method

 In summary, both detection methods reveal a clear difference in the number of TBs between the flaring and the non-flaring ARs.
-However, the power-law threshold method, which targets higher-intensity brightenings, shows stronger distinguishing power, with no TBs detected for the non-flaring AR.
-The presence of brightenings with distributions obeying power laws should not be taken as a binary indicator of an incoming flare, however, a significant difference in the number of such TBs should be expected and looks promising, with a five times difference in our case studywith a factor of five difference in our case study.
+However, the power law threshold method, which targets higher-intensity brightenings, shows stronger distinguishing power, with no TBs detected for the non-flaring AR.
+The presence of brightenings with distributions obeying power laws should not be taken as a binary indicator of an incoming flare.
+However, a significant difference in the number of such TBs should be expected and looks promising, with a five times difference in our case study.

 Next, we focus on the cumulative evolution of the TBs' intensity, shown in Figure~\ref{fig:int_timeserie}.
 The cumulative evolution of intensity was measured for the 3-$\sigma$ TBs (see Fig.~\ref{cumul_sig}).
-It is then clear that the cumulative intensity of the non-flaring AR is significantly lower than that of the flaring AR, with a couple of orders of magnitude difference when using the 3-$\sigma$ threshold.
+It is then clear that the cumulative intensity of the non-flaring AR is significantly lower than that of the flaring AR, with approximately two orders of magnitude difference when using the 3-$\sigma$ threshold.
 We made analogous plots for the cumulative magnetic flux co-located to the TBs, which exhibited the same overall trends, differing only in the $y$-axis scales (see Fig.~\ref{cumul_mag}).

 The cumulative intensity steadily increases for the flaring AR during the 24-hour study period.
 In contrast, for the non-flaring AR, as shown in Figure~\ref{fig:int_timeserie}, the cumulative intensity remains nearly constant throughout the 24-hour period.
 A slight increase in cumulative intensity is observed, but it is not nearly as significant as that of the flaring AR.